-The police report will be read out, and if the child or young person agrees, everyone will discuss how they can make things right.
-If they don’t agree with the report, the FGC will end and the police or the court will decide what to do next.
+The police summary of facts (this describes the circumstances of the alleged offending) will be read out, and if the child or young person agrees, everyone will discuss how they can make things right.
+If they don’t agree with the summary, the family group conference will end and the police or the court will decide what to do next.

 Time to talk

-Why we have an FGC and why it can help a young person accept responsibility for their actions and move on.
+Why we have an FGC and why it can help a child or young person accept responsibility for their actions and move on.

 What to expect